 Westminster Pier to Greenwich

-There are plenty of options for seeing London from the river.
+Options abound for seeing London from the river.
 For tours leaving Westminster and heading west to Kew, visit Thames River Boats, who operate this route between April and October.
 Times can change due to tidal conditions so check the website before setting out.
 Thames River Boats also operate tours from Kew to Hampton Court Palace, via Richmond, Teddington and Kingston.

 City Cruises operate daily departures from Westminster to Greenwich, which can either be done as one trip, or on a hop-on, hop-off basis.
-Thames River Services offer similar cruises and are one of the best options for going as far as the Thames Flood Barrier.
+Thames River Services offers similar cruises and are one of the best options for going as far as the Thames Flood Barrier.
 For a direct boat link between Tate Modern and Tate Britain, visit Thames Clippers.